-The Impact of Fraud & Chargebacks on the Fast-Growing Online Gaming Space
+The Impact of Online Gaming Fraud & Chargebacks on This Fast-Growing Space

 Online gaming can be a fun, exciting pastime, and it’s attracting millions of new players each year.
 A massive sector of the digital economy, we can attribute 11% of total internet traffic globally to online betting.
 Incredible as that sounds, the online gaming market remains on a trajectory of rapid growth.